 The moral of the story, is that I’m not a baker.
 I’m not a jewelry maker.
 I can’t design cute greeting cards.
 I don’t speak or write like I’m tickling you with a feather on your face.
 I’m not dark and mysterious.

 I tell dirty jokes because I think they’re hilarious.
 I write candidly and honestly.
 I tell you about the sad things, along with the beautiful things.
 I BUY my jewelry instead of making it myself.
-You better believe I buy my baked goods, too, instead of making them myself ;) I like to curse, I hate taking pictures of my outfits each day, and I feed off of real life experiences.
+You better believe I buy my baked goods, too, instead of making them myself ;) I like to curse (the F word is my favorite) and I feed off of real life experiences.
 I’m clumsy.
-I forget my keys in the doorknob almost always.
-I spill my coffee just about every single day. and my closet is usually a mess.
+I forget my keys in the doorknob almost always and I spill my coffee just about every single day.
 I need not try to be the person who has it all together, or relay that misconception to all of you.
 It’s a waste of my precious time, and your precious eyes reading things that aren’t true.
-So I guess this is my vow to not only you, but to myself, that I will never let that dark cloud give me a gross, way over extended hug, ever again.
-And if it just so happens to try to open its arms up to me, I’ll simply re-visit this blog post, and re-read the promise.
+So I guess this is my vow to not only you, but to myself, that I will never let that dark cloud give me a false persona ever again.